zzt93/syncer/doc/detail-feature.md

 - If Syncer fail to connect to input data source, will abort
 - MySQL master source filter:
   - Schema filter (naming as `repos`), support regex
+    - If a table match multiple schemas & table (because the usage of regex), an error message will be logged and syncer will use anyone that match filter column
   - Table name filter
   - Interested column filter
+    - If a change event go through column filter, and only primary key is left:
+    - If change event type is `UPDATE`, then discard this change event -- because not support update id now;
+    - Other change event type, keep it.
   - In a `UPDATE`, all interested column will be received even no change (different from `MongoDB`)
-  - automatic primary key detection and set into `id`
+  - automatic primary key detection and set into `SyncData#id`
-  - If a table match multiple schema & table (because the usage of regex), an error message will be logged and syncer will use any one that match filter column
-  - If an event go through column filter, and only primary key is left:
-    - If event type is `UPDATE`, then discard this event -- because not support update id now;
-    - Other event type, keep it.
-  - Support reading from binlog file to do data recovering in case of loss of data (`input.masters[x].file`)
+  - Support reading from binlog file to do data recovering in case of loss of data (`input[x].file`)
-  - Support specify binlog file/position to start reading (`input.masters[x].connection.syncMeta[]`)
+  - Support specify binlog file/position to start reading (`input[x].connection.syncMeta[]`)
 - MongoDB master source filter:
   - Version: 3.x, 4.0
     - Only 4.0 support field removed detection and sync (Because the limitation of ES/MySQL, it always means setting field to null in output target which may not what you want)
   - Database filter (naming as `repos`), support regex
   - Collection name filter
   - In a `UPDATE`, only changed column will be received (different from `MySQL`)
-  - automatic `_id` detection and set into `id`
+  - automatic `_id` detection and set into `SyncData#id`
-  - If an event match multiple schema & table, we will use the first specific match to filter/output, i.e. the specific `repo` config will override the regex `repo` config
+  - If a change event match multiple schemas & table, we will use the first match (config file order) to filter/output, i.e. the specific `repo` config will override the regex `repo` config
-  - If an event go through column filter, and only primary key is left:
+  - If a change event go through column filter, and only primary key is left:
-    - If event type is `UPDATE`, then discard this event -- because not support update id now;
+    - If change event type is `UPDATE`, then discard this change event -- because not support update id now;
-    - Other event type, keep it.
+    - Other change event type, keep it.
   - If config user/password for auth, it should have permission of `[listDatabases, find]`
   - Only support listening first level field (Because MongoDB store json, it may have multiple levels)
 - DRDS:
   - Same config as MySQL, but need to connect directly to RDS's MySQL because DRDS not support binlog dump
   - Remember to fetch partition key in `fields`

+---

 - Remember where we leave last time by writing file/position of binlog/oplog, and resume from there so as to avoid any data loss
   - More than once (at-least-once): we can ensure the at least once semantics now, so you need to make sure your output channel (the `consumer` of syncer output)